ginschel/slavo_lingo_src/medzukurs_english.md

 "He is my teacher."]

 ## Shapes
-New Words: [circle, square, four, long, three, triangle, to stand (stands), straight, shape, line, point, outline, side, figure, shape]
+New Words: [circle, square, four, long, three, triangle, to stand, straight, shape, line, point, outline, side, figure, shape]
 Phrases: ["This is a circle.",
 "A square has four sides.",
 "A triangle has three sides.",